tusharsadhwani/blog/src/pages/posts/slices.md

 Let's get the basics out of the way first:

+Slicing in Python is a way to easily extract a section of a list.

 The simplest form of a slice only considers the first two parts, a `start` index and an `end` index.
 Not providing either the start or the end will result in you getting all the numbers from the beginning and/or the end.

 Like so: